ome/devspace/README.md

 The default deployment initializes a Jenkins server with a [predefined set of jobs](homes/jobs).
-The table below lists the job names, the Jenkins node labels they are associated to and a short description of their:
+The table below lists the job names, the Jenkins node labels they are associated with and a short description of the job:

 | Job name               | Name            | Description                               |
 | -----------------------|-----------------| ------------------------------------------|